Pybast/wagmi/.github/README.md

 ## Abstract

-This npm package is a much needed interroperability dev tool for dapps developers.
+This npm package is a much needed interoperability dev tool for dapps developers.
 It allows for very easy use of chain-specific addresses (introduced by [ERC-3770](https://eips.ethereum.org/EIPS/eip-3770)) for all dapp developers directly integrated into your favorite dapp development tool, [wagmi](https://github.com/wevm/wagmi).

 ERC-3770 proposed to add a chain-specific prefix in front of addresses (ex: eth:0xd8da6bf26964af9d7eed9e03e53415d37aa96045)